mountie/frc-snippets/mikes_notes.md

 # Things I needed to install (debian 8):
 (note: this list may differ a bit based on what distro of linux you're using, and what you already have installed.
 If you're missing something, you'll know when you go to do the cmake step.)

-apt-get install cmake libeigen3-dev libflann-dev freeglut3-dev libboost-all-dev
+apt-get install cmake libeigen3-dev libflann1.7-dev freeglut3-dev libboost-all-dev

 # Things I installed while fumbling around (may or may not have been needed):
 apt-get install